 While most of the censored sites are legitimately categorized, there are certain ones that do not fall under the categories of the block.
 Here is a list of sites that we found to be censored, but that we don't believe belong to any of the banned

+consequences.
 Addiction to pornography is now common for adults and even for some children.
 The average age of first exposure to hard-core, Internet pornography is now 11.
 Pornography is toxic to marriages and relationships.
-It contributes to misogyny and violence
+It contributes to

 Every family must now be concerned about the harm from pornography.
 As a parent, I am concerned about the widespread distribution of illegal obscene pornography and its profound effects on our culture.

 For many decades, the American public has actively petitioned the United States Congress for laws prohibiting distribution of hard-core adult pornography.

 Congress has responded.
 Current federal obscenity laws prohibit distribution of hardcore (obscene) pornography on the Internet, on cable/satellite TV, on hotel/motel TV, in retail shops and through the mail or by

 common carrier.
 Rick Santorum believes that federal obscenity laws should be vigorously enforced.
 If elected President, I will appoint an Attorney General who will do so.